TheRedBrain/spellengine-extension/README.md

 This is a small java API that allows status effects to provide a list of spells to players.

+This list is selected from a list, where the amplifier of the effect determines which exact list is chosen.

+If the amplifier is higher than the amount of configured lists, the last list is used instead.

 ## Entity Attributes

 - "generic.magic_damage" the damage done by magic attacks.
 Default value is 0.0.